hyprwm/Hyprland/CODE_OF_CONDUCT.md

 Examples of breaking each rule respectively include:
  - Harassment, bullying or inappropriate jokes about another person.
- - Posting distasteful imagery, trolling, or political discussions.
+ - Posting distasteful imagery, trolling, or posting things unrelated to the topic at hand.
  - Treating someone as worse because of their lack of understanding of an issue.

 ## Enforcement